thomasrichardsopenx/slate/source/index.html.md

 The example steps below describe how to run a forecast with revenue information.

-Note: : These steps assume you have already been authenticated.
+Note: These steps assume you have already been authenticated.
 If you have not been authenticated, refer to the Authentication section for the steps on how to authenticate your application.

-1. From your terminal window, make the following cURL request.
+From your terminal window, make the following cURL request.
 ```
 curl '<your server instance>/ox/4.0/forecast_augur/my_availability_forecasts' -H 'Content-Type: application/json' -H 'Accept: application/json, text/javascript' -H 'Cache-Control: no-cache' -H 'Cookie: i=d7e17e57-71d3-4c33-22e3-d51789f40aba|1444755321; openx3_access_token=3fbacd1bad501a6f503b3300ace57a1e48cd4c9b0e541f0a9f39dd20668ba38750ee6ff445fcac2c20a429f11c8191825e828cc1ba845c674bc1a1c4eb9a12560561d38d1'--data-binary '{"start_date":"2015-10-13 00:00:00","end_date":"2015-10-31 00:00:00","buying_model":"exclusive","timezone":"America/Los_Angeles","pricing_rate":".50","full_oxtl_rule_id":"e02d9dc977cddb2860eafb70a7d920db","targeting_rule":"58a334fe-c92e-4e48-add8-cefe0c89b0fc","currency":"USD","make_good":true,"adunit_uid":"all"}'
 ```
 Note that you are passing the following arguments in the call:

-API Request Values
 Argument | Value
 --------- | --------- |
 Server address | Your server instance address |